uclalawcovid19behindbars/data/README.md

 Our core dataset includes information on COVID-19 cases, deaths, and tests across more than 1,700 state, federal, county, and immigration correctional facilities.
 We collect additional information based on what agencies report (e.g. population data and vaccination data).
 We maintain this dataset by scraping and standardizing data from more than 120 sources.
 We scrape this data 3-4 times each week, although correctional agencies vary in how often they update their data.
 Our [scraper production code](https://github.com/uclalawcovid19behindbars/covid19_behind_bars_scrapers) and [more detailed documentation](https://uclalawcovid19behindbars.github.io/covid19-behind-bars-public-docs/scraper_documentation/) are available on GitHub.
 We are continuously adding to and refining our scrapers.
 Where possible, we have also retrospectively added COVID-19 data for facilities using digital archives.

 The majority of the facilities that we collect data on fall under state jurisdiction, where COVID-19 data is reported on state Department of Correction (DOC) websites.
 We also collect data from federal prisons reported by the [Federal Bureau of Prisons (BOP)](https://www.bop.gov/coronavirus/), immigration detention centers reported by [Immigrations and Customs Enforcement (ICE)](https://www.ice.gov/coronavirus) and from several large county jail systems – including [Los Angeles](https://lasd.org/covid19updates/), [New York City](https://www.nychealthandhospitals.org/correctionalhealthservices/), [Philadelphia](https://www.phila.gov/programs/coronavirus-disease-2019-covid-19/testing-and-data/#/philadelphia-prisons-covid-19-data), [Maricopa County](https://www.maricopa.gov/5574/COVID-19-in-County-Jails), [Orange County](https://ocsheriff.gov/about-ocsd/covid-19/covid-19-oc-jails), [Cook County](https://www.cookcountysheriff.org/covid-19-cases-at-ccdoc/), and [Hennepin County](https://www.hennepinsheriff.org/jail-warrants/jail-information/COVID-19).
+We also collect data on state psychiatric facilities.

 Our project aims to collect facility-level COVID-19 data.
 However some agencies do not report data for all facilities, leaving some gaps in statewide aggregate totals.
 When we are unable to collect comprehensive data for all facilities within a state, we supplement our data with statewide aggregate totals collected through public records requests, data collected by [The Marshall Project and the AP](https://www.themarshallproject.org/2020/05/01/a-state-by-state-look-at-coronavirus-in-prisons), and other publicly available sources.
 As a result, we maintain three files: